ibliskavka/bliskavka-com/App/source/_posts/AWS-Solution-Architect-Cert.md

 tags:
 - AWS
 - Certification
-thumbnail: /images/Aws-Certified.png
 ---

 I am now an [AWS Solution Architect Associate](https://www.certmetrics.com/amazon/public/badge.aspx?i=1&t=c&d=2018-02-15&ci=AWS00430147&dm=80)!

 My previous experience has all been in an on-premise SOX environment with burdensome manual testing, documentation & deployment processes.
 The AWS Cloud really does streamline so much of those processes.
-Not only can you save a ton of money by leaveraging their SaaS products, the time ($$$) you can save on deployments and documentation is simply staggering.
+Not only can you save a ton of money by leveraging their SaaS products, the time ($$$) you can save on deployments and documentation is simply staggering.

 <!-- more -->